Our Approach to External Security Testing

 Measuring the right things

-Further, given our goal is to increase the cost of finding and exploiting vulnerabilities in our products, having a way of quantifying that cost is needed.
-We use the 'bounty' offered security researchers for finding a vulnerability as a proxy.
-Simply put, over time, the number of bugs identified through our bug bounty program should decrease, and as that happens we will need to increase the amount we are willing to pay for such bugs if we want reports to continue coming in.
-If the amount of effort required to find a vulnerability with a $3000 reward eventually makes it not worthwhile (since it takes more than $3000 worth of effort) we will have increased the cost of finding that vulnerability.
+Further, our goal is to increase the cost of finding and exploiting vulnerabilities in our products.
+We use our bug bounty programs to quantify that cost.
+As our security posture improves, the number of bugs identified through our bug bounty programs should decrease, and as that happens we will need to increase the amount we are willing to pay for such bugs if we want quality reports to continue coming in.
+For example, if the amount of effort required to find a vulnerability with a $3000 reward eventually makes it not worthwhile (since it takes more than $3000 worth of effort) we will have increased the cost of finding that vulnerability.